naddison36/eth-scratch3/README.md

 docker run -p 8601:8601 -e PORT=8601 registry.heroku.com/eth-scratch3-prod/web:latest
 ```

 This project is deploying to Heroku hence the `registry.heroku.com/eth-scratch3-prod` image names.
-These will need to be changed if deploying to other cloud based Container Registries.
+These will need to be changed if deploying to other cloud-based container registries.

 # Continuous Integration